Library Policies and Procedures

 - Rooms are not checked-out when only half an hour is left before closing.

 - Checkout time starts when patron/s sign in at the Service Desk.
 If patrons leave during their 2-hour checkout period, their time limit is still active.
 Items left in rooms over 2 hours with no renewal may be cleared by the library staff and held at the Service Desk.

 - Patrons must sign out at the Service Desk and inform the Library Staff when they are done using the study rooms.

 - Doors should be locked if a person or group leaves the room.
 Library staff in Circulation will treat any personal papers and belongings left behind in a study room as Lost and Found items.

 - Unattended personal property may not be used to “hold” a room by any individual or group.

 - The user(s) is responsible for the condition of the room.
-Immediately upon entering a room, the user(s) must inspect the room and report any previous damage, graffiti, etc. to the Service Desk personnel.
+Immediately upon entering a room, the user(s) must inspect the room and report any previous damage, graffiti, etc. to the staff at the Service Desk.

 - Food is prohibited in the study rooms.
-Please refer to the Library Code of Conduct for further information.
 Drinks in a reusable container (NOT fast food cups) with a secured lid are permissible.

 - Windows on study room must remain uncovered.

 - Furniture is not to be moved in or out of a study room except by authorized staff.